 Overall being consistent with your yoga can lower your blood pressure and strengthen your heart health.

 Yoga is incredibly helpful in managing obesity.
 Regular practice of yoga can improve your diet.

 Yoga brings a mental shift towards healthy eating through mindful eating and reduced stress eating.
 With increased self-awareness, you learn to make a conscious selection of food.

 Yoga can help you to put the right mindset for weight loss.
 With regular yoga practice, you learn to adhere to a healthy diet and attain the ideal weight (4).
 Also, it strengthens your metabolism and digestion, leading to muscle build-up and calorie burning.

 Chronic pain can affect daily life, causing depression.
 Several studies have revealed that yoga is extremely useful in treating conditions with chronic pain.
 Yoga offers various kinds of approaches to relax, energize, rejuvenate, and strengthen the body and mind.

 In most chronic conditions, the pain gets aggravated by a sedentary lifestyle, lack of exercise, and poor posture.
-Asanas optimize your tissue functioning, bring steadiness, and lightness to the body.
+Asanas optimize your tissue functioning.
+They bring steadiness, and lightness to your body.

 Different asanas compress and decompress the blood flow and lymph flow of underlying tissues through abdominal muscular stretches along with appropriate spinal movements.